 Beef Furikake Rice Seasoning: Tsukudani Shigureni

-Marumiya Beef Furikake called “Gyuniku Shigure-Ni (牛肉 しぐれ煮)”
+Beef Furikake “Gyuniku Shigureni (牛肉 しぐれ煮)” from Marumiya

-I am fond of trying new things that draw my interest, so I bought the Furikake product from Marumiya called “Gyuniku Shigureni (牛肉 しぐれ煮)”.
+I am fond of trying new things that draw my interest, so I picked up the Furikake from Marumiya named “Gyuniku Shigureni (牛肉 しぐれ煮)”.

-Since I heard of the name of the Japanese dish “Shigureni (しぐれ煮)” for the first time when I found the product, I did some research about it on Wikipedia Japan after purchasing.
+Since I heard of “Shigureni (しぐれ煮)” for the first time when I found this product, I did research about it on Japanese Wikipedia after purchasing.

 What is Shigureni?

-Specifically, based on the recipe that became a topic of conversation on (Japanese) cookpad.com, first for the preparation, cut thinly sliced beef into small pieces, and the cooking;
+Specifically, based on this recipe on (Japanese) cookpad.com, first, as preparation, cut thinly sliced beef into small pieces.
+Then,

-- Put some slices of ginger and 2:2:2:1 ratio of soy sauce, sugar, sake, and mirin to a pot
+- Put some thin slices of ginger and a 2:2:2:1 ratio of soy sauce, sugar, sake, and mirin into a pot.

-- Bring it to a simmer, then add in the small beef pieces and cook until simmered down
+- Bring it to a simmer, then add the beef bits and cook until the liquid is absorbed and evaporates.